dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T74: Large corporations can harm competition and consumers.
+### T74: Some large corporations use their market power to suppress competition, stifle innovation, and exploit consumers.

 |Support|
 |---|